 Executive Master's in International Relations

 CSIS and the Maxwell School of Citizenship and Public Affairs at Syracuse University have partnered to deliver a new Executive Master's in International Relations (EMIR) degree program in Washington, D.C.
 The first cohort was admitted in January, 2018 and consists of a diverse group of professionals working across intelligence, health, cyber, education, environment, defense, and foreign policy fields.
-Enrollment for Spring 2020 is now open, and classes begin January 13.
+Enrollment for the Spring 2021 cohort is now open.
+The spring semester begins January 19, 2021.

 This first-of-its-kind degree allows working professionals in the nation’s capital to benefit from the academic strengths of the #1-ranked graduate school in public affairs in the U.S. and the policy know-how of one of the world’s leading international security think tanks.
 Students learn from Maxwell faculty, CSIS scholars, and guest lecturers drawn from the senior ranks of government and business communities, while developing their own solutions to real-world policy challenges.

 In addition to building a rigorous academic foundation, degree candidates spend one semester working directly with CSIS policy experts to complete an intensive capstone project aimed at addressing international policy challenges.
 Students simultaneously participate in professional development workshops to hone critical skills such as data analysis, negotiation, and public speaking.
 They also have an opportunity to work with CSIS’s award-winning production studio to build a multimedia product that showcases their research findings and policy recommendations.